prog4biol/pfb2019/README.md

 It returns three different values depending on x and y

-- if x<y -1 is returned
+- if x<y, then -1 is returned

-- if x>y 1 is returned
+- if x>y, then 1 is returned

-- x == y 0 is returned
+- x == y, then 0 is returned

 ---